Jump to ↓

 A hosted phone system works by transmitting voice data over the Internet as opposed to the copper wiring of the PSTN.

-When an end user makes/receives a call, that call travels through the virtual PBX system, where the voice audition is broken up into many small data packets.
+When an end user makes/receives a call, that call travels through the virtual PBX system, where the voice audio is broken up into many small data packets.
 These packets then travel over the Internet (VoIP) until they reach their designated endpoint.
 Once there, the data packets are reassembled in the correct “order,” so the end user can hear and continue the phone audio conversation as if in the same room as the original speaker.

 The below diagram offers a visual representation of how VoIP and hosted phone systems work: